ikkez/F3-PhpStorm-Snippets/README.md

 ### Template Snippets

-All template snippets can also be accessed with the `f3` prefix, i.e. like `f3repeat`, which will create the tag `<F3:repeat ... >`.
+All template snippets are using the namespaced tags with a `F3:` prefix like the tag `<F3:repeat ... >`.
 This is helpful, since PhpStorm will colorize this in your html markup, so you'll find it easier to spot the F3 parts in your templates.

 ---